LiveFastEatTrashRaccoon/RaccoonForLemmy/CONTRIBUTING.md

 There are many ways you can interact with members of the community:

-- use the [Matrix space](https://matrix.to/#/#raccoonforlemmy:matrix.org) to chat in real time with other team members, there are two rooms in the space: "General" is for general information about the app development and "Trashcan" is more for smalltalk and random topics.
+- use the [Discord server](https://discord.gg/erxQRFjJ) to chat in real time with other team members, there are two rooms in the space: "General" is for general information about the app development and "Trashcan" is more for smalltalk and random topics;
-- use the [Lemmy community](https://lemmy.world/c/raccoonforlemmy) to receive updates about the new releases, participate into public discussions in the Lemmy style and provide your feedback or even share your memes about raccoons with any other interested people
+- use the [Lemmy community](https://lemmy.world/c/raccoonforlemmy) to receive updates about the new releases, participate into public discussions in the Lemmy style and provide your feedback or even share your memes about raccoons with any other interested people;
-- use the [GitHub issue tracker](https://github.com/diegoberaldin/RaccoonForLemmy/issues) to report bugs or request features
+- use the [GitHub issue tracker](https://github.com/diegoberaldin/RaccoonForLemmy/issues) to report bugs or request features;
 - use the [GitHub discussion section](https://github.com/diegoberaldin/RaccoonForLemmy/discussions)
-  for technical questions about the release roadmap, questions about app internationalization, etc.
+  for technical questions about the release roadmap, questions about app internationalization, etc.;
 - finally, if none of the above methods fits your needs you can write an email or send a private message to the original developer (my personal information are in the GitHub profile).